 to cope with daily life.
 But it can be treated.
 With help, you can feel better.

 PTSD may be triggered by something that:

-- Man-made tragedies (such as bombings, a plane crash, shooting)
+Manmade tragedies, such as bombings, a plane crash, a shooting

-There are many risk factors for developing PTSD.
-Recognizing and addressing them can
+There are many risk factors for having PTSD.
+Recognizing and addressing them can help

 What are the symptoms of PTSD?

 Symptoms of PTSD last more than a month.
 They may include: